spraakbanken/asgi-matomo/README.md

 - `cvar` with at least `http_status_code` and `http_method` set.
 - `lang` if `accept-lang` is set
 - `cip` client ip, **requires** `access_token` to be given.
+- `action_name` that defaults to path, but can be specified.

 You can also pass variable to track by adding an `asgi_matomo`  dict in the `state` dict of the ASGI `scope`:
 ```python